Sutton 58: Architecture

 The building was designed by Thomas Juul-Hansen and is 847 ft tall.
 It is variously cited as containing 62 stories or 65 stories.
 The site contains 260,000 ft2 of buildable space.

 The tower's stone-and-glass facade contains five bays of windows on its northern and southern elevations and three bays on the western and eastern elevations.
 The tower is slightly cantilevered over a neighboring building to the east.
 The cantilever extends about 10 ft over the neighboring structure at 434 East 58th Street.
 The superstructure is made of reinforced concrete.
+At the top of the building is a two-level, five-bedroom penthouse.